GAFAIG PUBLIC KEY

 Fetch the GAFAIG public key and validate the signature.

-Trust only active, public, eligible certified records.
+Trust only active, public, eligible certified certification surfaces.

 Never reconstruct messageString from JSON fields.